 The Proposed Action does not propose any disturbance of wetlands.
 The proposed action includes the installation of 20' native plant buffers within 100 feet of the ponds on the Project Site.
 Pursuant to Village of Mamaroneck Code Chapter 192 (Freshwater Wetlands), regulated areas include freshwater wetlands and adjacent lands lying within 100 feet of the wetland boundary.
 Regulated activities within freshwater wetlands and adjacent areas include excavation and filling.
-As such, installation of the vegetated wetland buffers would require a Village freshwater wetlands permit.
+Buffer plantings do not appear to require a permit from the VillageAs such, installation of the vegetated wetland buffers would require a Village freshwater wetlands permit.